 There are many ways to promote your products during the Lunar New Year.
 Some promotional campaigns may be more successful than others, so we’ve compiled a few popular methods to give you some ideas.

-This “lucky money” feature was also popular with Singaporeans during Taobao’s Singles Day event in 2018.
-With Alipay having a foothold in places like Singapore, Malaysia, and Thailand, you have a unique opportunity to market your products through Alibaba’s platforms in Southeast Asian countries, as consumers will be more inclined to spend their virtual “lucky money” online.
+This “lucky money” feature was also popular with Singaporeans during Taobao’s Singles Day 4event in 2018.
+With Alipay having a foothold in places like Singapore5, Malaysia6, and Thailand7, you have a unique opportunity to market your products through Alibaba’s platforms in Southeast Asian countries, as consumers will be more inclined to spend their virtual “lucky money” online.

 On top of this, you could also offer seller coupons specific to your storefront in conjunction with the hongbao giving period.
 Depending on the platform and the site’s policies, customers could check out with both your merchant coupon and the platform’s e-hongbao to result in savings for your customers.

-According to eMarketer, spendings on Lunar New Year in China saw a 48% year-on-year growth with 54% of all Lunar New Year spend happening online in 2018.
-Markets in Southeast Asia, Hong Kong, and Taiwan also see a huge uplift in e-commerce sales in this period.
+According to eMarketer, spendings on Lunar New Year in China8 saw a 48% year-on-year growth with 54% of all Lunar New Year spend happening online in 2018.
+Markets in Southeast Asia, Hong Kong, and Taiwan also see a huge uplift in eCommerce sales9 in this period.

 Since savvy shoppers are on the lookout for good deals before purchasing any item, it also helps to study what your competitors are doing.
 You could also use this campaign to promote new items with a new release sale respectively.